jusuhero/dots/readme.md

 The top waybar is launched on start on Hyprland (see startup script)

 I used an earlier version of Mecha Bar by Sejjy as a base (https://github.com/Sejjy/MechaBar), which is a really awesome waybar theme.
 I have just changed some things according to my liking.
+The package used is waybar-cava (built with cava support) from AUR instead of normal waybar

 ### Rofi
 Application Launcher.
 Press <kbd>MOD</kbd> + <kbd>SPACE</kbd> to select your applications to launch.
 There are two launchers available in `~/.config/rofi/launchers/`